andygock/jsi-client/README.md

 - Supports requesting and reading gzip compressed data from server
 - Colored console output
 - Works in Windows, Linux and Mac OSX
+- `magnet-add.py` when compiled to binary can be used to associate magnet link in a web browser

 ## Installation